 'Tis the season of corn!

 Walk down a bustling road on a rainy day, on the curb you find a man under his umbrella vigorously fanning a little hearth.
 The hearth, itself, is covered in corn cobs at varying degrees of readiness.
 He deftly picks up a hot cob in one hand; the other holds a lime wedge dipped in a masala mix.
 He then rubs the wedge all over the roasted and blistered corn, depositing a tangy and spicy flavour bomb.
-This corn then gets transferred on to the husk that encased it originally, and is handed on to a hungry bystander for a meagre amount.
+This roasted and smoked corn then gets transferred on to the husk that encased it originally and is handed on to a hungry bystander for a meagre amount.

 The magic of monsoons in India is not without bhutta, it doesn’t matter if you’re in Mumbai or Mughalsarai.
 Bhutta is easily one of healthiest, heartiest and versatile snack that has no haters.
 Despite being high on calories, it is a gold mine of nutrients—protein, phenols, vitamin B, folic acid, minerals such as zinc, manganese, iron and copper, and plenty of fibre.